 You have a right to confidentiality.
 That means we won’t tell anyone you’ve come to see us or let them know what happened unless you say it’s ok.
 And your parents or carers don’t have to be with you.

 But if we are worried about your safety, we might need to speak to a doctor or social worker.
 We will let you know we are doing this and discuss it with you so you can tell us how you feel.
 We will listen to any worries you have and take them seriously.

 It’s helpful to tell someone as soon as possible about the assault.
 That way you get the support you need.
 Try to talk to someone who you trust and feel comfortable with, such as a parent, friend, teacher or doctor.

-We can also help here at the Havens.
-We have specially trained counsellors and health advisers who you can talk to.
+Our doctors, nurses and young person’s workers can also support you here at the Havens.
 They can help you to come to terms with what happened and to make decisions about what to do next.